jewzaam/gh-pulls-summary/README.md

 ## Installation

 ### Prerequisites
-- Ensure you have `make` installed on your system.
 - Python 3.6 or later is required.
+- Ensure you have `make` installed on your system (optional, for automated setup).

 ### Steps
 1. Clone the repository: